Bombay Development Department: Redevelopment

 The BDD chawls, which are over a century old, have been in a state of disrepair for a long time and are a safety concern, making redevelopment a longstanding demand.
 In 2017, the BJP-Shiv Sena government led by Devendra Fadnavis launched a Rs 17,000 crore redevelopment plan.
 The plan includes rehousing the residents of more than 16,000 apartments in the new buildings for free.
 But the project could not begin due to issues like eligibility criteria, selection of contractors and agreement issues.
 In August 2020, the BDD Chawls redevelopment plan was revived by CM Uddhav Thackeray and Sharad Pawar.
 The Balasahebanchi Shiv Sena led Eknath Shinde government has set a target to complete the redevelopment of the BDD chawls before the 2024 elections.

 In January 2023, the Chief Minister Eknath Shinde approved the allotment of 300 sqft housing units to eligible residents of the BDD chawls in Worli, Naigaon, and NM Joshi Marg (Parel) after the redevelopment process.
-The new housing units are larger than the previous ones, which were 269 sqft.
+The new housing units are larger than the previous ones, the largest of which were 269 sqft.
 The Maharashtra Housing and Area Development Authority (MHADA) has been assigned for the redevelopment.